Carreau/phd-dissertation/parts/roleofactin.rst

 but will not rely on adhesion to move its body.
 This motility rely on blebs, that are blister-like protrusion that appear on the cell surface.
-A bleb forms on the surface of cell when the membrane detach from the actin cytoskeleton underneath it, or when the cortex ruptures.
+A bleb forms on the surface of cell when the membrane detach from the actin cytoskeleton underneath it, or when the cortex ruptures (:num:`Fig #fig-bleb`).
 The small protrusions are formed, quickly grow as they lack the force supporting layer that the actin cortex provides.
 While growing, the bleb fills with cytosol.
 The actin cortex can rapidly reform on the bleb slowing down its growth.
 In some cases,